Btodhunter/blog_posts/anchore_inline_scan.md

 # I would like to set this up like the link above.
 curl -Ls scan.ancho.re | bash -s -- -p alpine:latest
 ```

+With anchore-engine, users can scan container images to generate reports against several aspects of the container image - vulnerability scans, content reports (files, OS packages, language packages, etc), fully customized policy evaluations (dockerfile checks, OSS license checks, software package checks, security checks, and many more).
+With these capabilities, users have integrated an anchore-engine image scan into CI/CD build processes for both reporting and/or control decision purposes, as anchore policy evaluations include a 'pass/fail' result alongside a full report upon policy execution.

+Up until now, the general setup required to achieve such an integration has included the requirement to stand up an anchore-engine service, with it's API exposed to your CI/CD build process, and make thin anchore API client calls from the build process to the centralized anchore-engine deployment.
+Generally, the flow starts with an API call to 'add' an image to anchore-engine via an API call to the engine, at which point the engine will pull the referenced image from a docker v2 registry, and then perform report generation queries and/or policy evaluation calls.
+This method is still fully supported, and in many cases is a good architecture for integrating anchore into your CI/CD platform.
+However, there are other use cases where the same result is desired (image scans, policy evaluations, content reports, etc), but for a variety of reasons it is impractical for the user to operate a centralized, managed and stable anchore-engine deployment that is available to CI/CD build processes.

+To accommodate this cases, we are introducing a new way to interact with anchore to get image scans, evals, and content reports without requiring a central anchore-engine deployment to be available.
+We call this new approach 'inline scan', to indicate that a single, one-time scan can be performed 'inline' against a local container image at any time, without the need for any persistent data or service state between scans.
+Using this approach (which ultimately uses exactly the same analysis/vulnerability/policy evaluation and reporting functions of anchore-engine), users can achieve an integration with anchore that moves the analysis/scanning work to a local container process that can be run during container
+image build, after an image has been built but before it is pushed to any registry.

+With this new functionality, we hope to provide another approach for users to get deep analysis, scanning and policy evaluation capabilities of anchore in situations where operating an central anchore-engine service is impractical.

 # Using the inline_scan script
 We have included a wrapper script for easily interacting with our inline-scan container.
 All that is required on your system to use this script is Docker & BASH.